-For wildlife-focused grant seekers, the Big Cat Initiative is definitely one of the more apropos of the society’s programs.
-Its mission is to help restore big cat populations around the world after an alarmingly rapid decline in their numbers over the past century.
+The foundation's Big Cat Initiative seeks to restore big cat populations around the world in light of a rapid decline in their numbers over the past century.
 Leading the effort are National Geographic Explorers-in-Residence Dereck and Beverly Joubert, who have both spent more than 25 years in remote parts of Africa as authors, filmmakers, and conservationists.
-Groups who are working on the ground to save lions and cheetahs with the support of local communities are ideal candidates for Big Cat Initiative grants.
+Groups working to save lions and cheetahs with the support of local communities are ideal candidates for Big Cat Initiative grants.

-The Committee for Research and Exploration is a grant program that goes way back in Society history, and supports scientific field research and exploration.
-Projects must have a geographical dimension, relevance to an eligible field, and broad scientific interest.
+Committee for Research and Exploration - This grants program goes way back in Society history, and supports scientific field research and exploration.
+Projects must have a geographical dimension, relevance to an eligible scientific field, and broad scientific interest.
 Grants range from $15,000 to $20,000, but there is no set amount.
-The Society makes about 250 per year.
-The applicable fields include oceanography, biology, and zoology, and environmental issues are prioritized these days.
+The Society makes about 250 grants per year.
+One of the applicable fields is oceanography, and environmental issues are prioritized.

-The National Geographic/Buffett Awards are focused on work in Africa and Latin America, created in 2002 to recognize the unsung heroes working as leaders in conservation.
-The program is funded by Howard Buffet, nominations are made to the Committee for Research and Exploration, and selected in a peer review process for annual awards of $25,000.
-The stories behind these awardees are incredible.
+National Geographic/Buffett Awards - Focused on work in Africa and Latin America, these awards were created in 2002 and 2005 to recognize the unsung heroes who work as leaders in conservation.
+The program is funded by Howard Buffet.
+Nominations are made to the Committee for Research and Exploration, and selected in a peer review process for one-time awards of $25,000.

-And finally, one for the whippersnappers.
-The Young Explorers Grants go to people aged 18 to 25 for work in research, conservation, and exploration.
+Young Explorers Grants - The YEGs support people aged 18 to 25 for work in research, conservation, and exploration.
 All of these grants must be consistent with the first three grant programs on this list (CRE, CT, and EC), but there’s also a separate fund provided by the Luce Foundation that increases opportunities in 18 Asian countries.